The Mega Millions winner's dilemma: Take lump sum or annual payments?

 “I give financial literacy talks all the time and I tell people there’s a way to make really smart deals with credit cards — but if you know you can’t do that, then don’t get that credit card,” Tew said.
 “It’s a much more wise decision to save yourself from yourself.”

-Maryland lottery spokeswoman Carole Genrty said, in 15 years on the job, she couldn’t recall even one big winner in her state ever taking an annuity instead of the lump sum.
+Maryland lottery spokeswoman Carole Gentry said that in 15 years on the job, she couldn’t recall even one big winner in her state ever taking an annuity instead of the lump sum.

 “In my time, I’ve never seen it,” Gentry said.
 “I think it’s the whole excitement of the jackpot and the idea of you controlling your own money (immediately).”